Ether-YiTseWu/Computer-Graphics/README.md

 # Computer-Graphics
+## Overview
 Use OpenGL to make some projects.
+In the Manual, 'Func' means 'Function', 'Poly' means 'Polygon'.
 >

 ## Course content